biomancy/reat/README.md

 Follow [this](https://www.rust-lang.org/tools/install) page to install rust toolchain if you don't have one.

+In addition, one will need CMake (for zlib-ng), which should be available in most package managers (e.g, `apt install cmake`).
 ### Basic usage

 **RADA** supports two modes: ROI-based and loci-based.